 This seems to be the preferred way of offing characters in Homestuck.
 Bro, John (twice), Dream Nepeta and the White Queen were killed by Jack Noir in this fashion, though John recovers both times.
 Vriska kills Tavros this way with his own lance, and Terezi does the same to her in turn using her cane.
 In addition, many mooks in the kids' session, as well as the Prospitian and Dersite royalty (and by extension, Jack Noir) and Davesprite, sheath swords through their chests by default as a result of Dave prototyping a crow accidentally skewered on a katana.

-Vampires generally need to be staked through the heart to kill them, although it may not be enough.
+Vampires generally need to be staked through the heart to kill them, although it may not be enough, depending on the clan, Lysinda vampires needed to be decapitated and their mouths stuffed with garlic or incinerated by the sun, while the vampires in the Buffy parody arc crumbled to dust upon being stabbed with a toothpick.
 One of Sam's many temporary deaths involves being impaled on the spoke of a wooden chandelier.